seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - When initially launching an EC2 Instance, the root drive is Not Encrypted
 - Termination protection is turned off by default
+- Security Group changes take effect immediately
+- You can have any number of EC2 instances attached to security groups and vice versa
 - Default action is root EBS volume will be deleted when instance is terminated
 - When you make a change to a security group, that change takes effect immediately
 - Security Groups are Stateful, NACL's are Stateless
+- All Outbound traffic is allowed even if deleted because Security Groups are stateful
 - Security Groups cant block ports or individual IP addresses ( But everything is blocked by default )